jspenger/paciofspython/deployment/kubernetes/README.md

 sh delete-deployment.sh
 ```

-To run a short benchmark on the deployment, run `run_benchmark.sh` or:
+To run a short benchmark on the deployment, run `run_benchmark.sh` or (you might need to reduce the number of replicas if running on a local Kubernetes cluster):
 ```
 # deploy multichain and paciofs
 sh deploy.sh